Welcome to the California Regional Water Quality Control Board - Lahontan Welcome to the California Environmental Protection Agency

 Hinkley Compressor Station Chromium Contamination Cleanup

-PG&E’s Compressor Station is located approximately two miles southeast of the town of Hinkley and a dozen miles west of Barstow in the Mojave Desert of San Bernardino County.
+PG&E's natural gas Compressor Station is located approximately two miles southeast of the town of Hinkley and a dozen miles west of Barstow in the Mojave Desert of San Bernardino County.
 Between 1952 and 1966, PG&E used hexavalent chromium, also known as chromium 6, to fight corrosion in cooling tower water.
 The wastewater from the cooling towers was discharged to unlined ponds at the site.
 Some of the wastewater percolated to the groundwater, resulting in hexavalent chromium pollution.
-The chromium affects an area of groundwater at least six miles long and two miles wide.
+The chromium affects an area of groundwater at least eight miles long and two miles wide.
+Chromium plume maps through time are listed on the bottom of this webpage.

 Below are certain documents related to some of these corrective actions.
-All documents associated with the project are available at the Barstow Public Library and at the Lahontan Water Board office in Victorville.
-Documents may be reviewed during regular business hours.
+All documents associated with the project are available at the Lahontan Water Board office in Victorville and on the State Water Board’s database called GeoTracker at http://geotracker.waterboards.ca.gov/.

 Announcements